sbaik97/Election_Analsis/README.md

 ![](/Image_of_Candidate_analysis.PNG)

-The analysis of the the voter turnout for each county shows that:
+The analysis of the the voter turnout for each county and candidate vote shows that:

 1. There were 369,711 votes cast in the election.
 2. The county involed for elction were: Jefferson, Denver, and Arapahoe in Colorado.